SODA: Semi On-Policy Black-Box Distillation for Large Language Models: Abstract

 \section{Abstract}

 Black-box knowledge distillation for large language models presents a strict trade-off.
-Simple off-policy methods (e.g., sequence-level knowledge distillation) struggle to correct the student's inherent errors.
-Fully on-policy methods (e.g., Generative Adversarial Distillation) solve this via adversarial training but introduce well-known training instability and crippling computational overhead.
+Simple off-policy methods (e.g., sequence-level knowledge distillation) struggle to correct a student's inherent errors.
+Fully on-policy methods (e.g., Generative Adversarial Distillation) solve this via adversarial training but introduce well-known instability and crippling computational overhead.
 To address this dilemma, we propose \method (\textbf{S}emi \textbf{O}n-policy \textbf{D}istillation with \textbf{A}lignment), a highly efficient alternative that leverages the inherent capability gap between frontier teacher models and much smaller students.
-Since a compact student model's natural, zero-shot responses are almost strictly inferior to the powerful teacher's responses, we can construct a highly effective contrastive signal simply by pairing the teacher's superior responses with a one-time static snapshot of the student's responses.
-By exposing the small student to its own static inferior behaviors, we can achieve high-quality distribution alignment, eliminating the need for costly dynamic rollouts and fragile adversarial training.
-Extensive evaluations across four compact Qwen2.5 and Llama-3 models validate this semi on-policy paradigm. \method matches or outperforms the state-of-the-art methods on {15 out of 16} benchmark results.
-More importantly, it achieves this superior distillation quality while training \textbf{10$\times$} faster, consuming \textbf{27\%} less peak GPU memory, and completely eliminating the instability in adversarial training.
+Since a compact student model's natural, zero-shot responses are almost strictly inferior to a powerful teacher's outputs, we construct a highly effective contrastive signal simply by pairing the teacher's responses with a raw, one-time static snapshot of the student's rollouts.
+By seamlessly translating this gap into a concise preference optimization pipeline, we expose the student to its own static inferior modes.
+This achieves high-quality distribution alignment while completely eliminating the need for complex filtering, costly dynamic rollouts, or fragile adversarial training.
+Extensive evaluations across four compact Qwen2.5 and Llama-3 models validate this semi on-policy paradigm. \method matches or outperforms state-of-the-art methods on 15 out of 16 benchmark settings.
+More importantly, it achieves this comparable distillation quality while training \textbf{10$\times$} faster, consuming \textbf{27\%} less peak GPU memory, and entirely bypassing adversarial instability.